Frequently Asked Questions

 - Bio-engineered tissue substitutes

 Breathing 100% oxygen at increased atmospheric pressure is a painless, proven way to help the body heal.
 Hyperbaric oxygen chambers work by surrounding the patient with 100% oxygen at higher-than-normal atmospheric pressure in sessions that last 90 minutes to two hours.
 This increases the amount of oxygen in the patient's blood, allowing red blood cells to pass more easily through the plasma into the wounds to heal them from the inside out.
-Introduced in the mid-'60s, HBO chambers have evolved to treat patients suffering from diabetic ulcers, pressure ulcers, infections, compromised skin grafts and flaps, and wounds that haven't healed within 30 days.
+Introduced in the mid-'60s, HBO chambers have evolved to treat patients suffering from diabetic ulcers, pressure ulcers, infections, compromised skin grafts and flaps, and wounds that have not shown measurable signs of healing for at least 30 days of treatment with standard wound therapy.
 Weighing more than one ton each, the HBO chambers resemble a reclining bed encased in a clear acrylic shell nearly a yard in diameter.
-Patients can listen to music or watch movies on televisions and VCR/DVD players mounted above the chamber while remaining in constant contact with those outside the chamber through an intercom and private handset.
+Patients can listen to music or watch television that are mounted above the chamber while remaining in constant contact with those outside the chamber through an intercom and private handset.
 The only physical sensation resulting from the treatment is a slight pressure on the eardrum, such as that felt when a plane lands, as the air in the chamber is compressed.

-Some of the chronic wounds and wound etiologies that can be effectively treated with hyperbaric oxygen therapy include:
+Some of the chronic wounds and wound etiologies that can be effectively treated with hyperbaric oxygen therapy are listed below.
+The Wound Healing & Hyperbaric Center follows the guidelines of the Centers for Medicine & Medicaid Services for FDA-approved conditions that can be treated with hyperbaric oxygen therapy.

 - Acute peripheral arterial insufficiency (can lead to ulcers and other non-healing wounds)